Virendra-Balasaheb-Desai/myblog/README.md

 ## Overview

 This project serves as blogging website where blogger can write there blog using Real Time Editor (RTE) powered by tinymce.\
+This project focus on React.js not on backend.\
 It uses Appwrite as Backend as a Service (BaaS).\
 It is a ultimate React.js project which can be easily maintainable, scalable and migratable in future.\
 This project is part of [chai-aur-react](https://www.youtube.com/playlist?list=PLu71SKxNbfoDqgPchmvIsL4hTnJIrtige) playlist by [hitesh choudhary](https://hitesh.ai) with some additional features of mine😅.